prosyslab-classroom/cs524-program-analysis/README.md

 Instead of running programs with potentially infinite inputs, program analysis statically estimates the runtime behaviors of programs within a finite time.
 The course will cover fundamental theories, designs, and implementations of program analysis including formal semantics of programming languages and the theory of abstract interpretation.
+Then, you will be able to grasp the true meaning of the following sentence.
+> The purpose of abstraction is not to be vague, but to create a new semantic level in which one can be absolutely precise. - Dijkstra

 ## 성적 Grading
 - 숙제 Homework: 50%